oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/b-lab-one-database-management/dbm.md

      ![Operation Stats](./images/alarms-home-view.png " ")

-2. In the Alarm definitions section, you can:

-- Create Oracle recommended alarms that are preconfigured for common operational scenarios for your HeatWave DB system.
+2. In the Alarm definitions section, you can create Oracle recommended alarms that are preconfigured for common operational scenarios for your HeatWave DB system.

      ![Operation Stats](./images/recommended-alarms.png " ")

+3. In this case, I have already set up and configured alarms.

      ![Operation Stats](./images/oracle-alarms.png " ")

-- Click the alarm to view the alarm details on the Alarm Definitions page in the Monitoring service. ?check (For Oracle-recommended alarms, the provider: DBM free-form tag is added by default during the creation process and is displayed in the Tags section.)
+4. Click the alarm to view the alarm details on the Alarm Definitions page in the Monitoring service. ?check (For Oracle-recommended alarms, the provider: DBM free-form tag is added by default during the creation process and is displayed in the Tags section.)

      ![Operation Stats](./images/click-view-alarm.png " ")

      ![Operation Stats](./images/view-alarm.png " ")

-- Use the **Search** field and the filter drop-down lists above the list of alarms to filter the alarms:
+5. Use the **Search** field and the filter drop-down lists above the list of alarms to filter the alarms:
      - **Severity filter**: View the alarms of a particular severity type (Critical, Error, Warning, Information).
      - **Scope filter**: View the alarms specified for all the DB systems in a compartment or the alarms specified for the DB system.
 By default, all the alarms are displayed.
     - **Origin filter**: View the Oracle-recommended alarms or the custom alarms created in the Monitoring service, for the DB system.
 By default, all the alarms are displayed.

      ![Operation Stats](./images/search-alarm.png " ")

-- Optionally, you can click the Actions icon (Actions) available for each recommended alarm and click **Edit threshold** to edit the basic alarm values in Database Management or click **Edit alarm** to view and edit the complete set of values specified for the alarm in the Monitoring service.
+6. Optionally, you can click the Actions icon (Actions) available for each recommended alarm and click **Edit threshold** to edit the basic alarm values in Database Management or click **Edit alarm** to view and edit the complete set of values specified for the alarm in the Monitoring service.
 For information on the fields displayed in the Edit alarm panel, see [Edit Alarms](https://docs.oracle.com/en-us/iaas/database-management/doc/set-alarm-definitions_mysql.html#GUID-E8FF0501-4B5C-4508-A9D2-17692591B4B2).

      ![Operation Stats](./images/edit-alarm.png " ")

      ![Operation Stats](./images/edit-alarm-window.png " ")

-- Select alarms and click **Clone** to clone the alarms.
+7. Select alarms and click **Clone** to clone the alarms.
 You can clone existing Oracle-recommended or custom alarms and apply them to specific DB systems or all the DB systems in a compartment.
 The cloning capability reduces the effort required to create multiple alarms, and allows you to standardize alarm settings across multiple DB systems.
 For information, see [Clone Alarms](https://docs.oracle.com/en-us/iaas/database-management/doc/set-alarm-definitions_mysql.html#GUID-682C254A-EB5F-424B-B713-7D90737F9DDA).

      ![Operation Stats](./images/clone-alarm.png " ")

-- Select alarms and click Delete to delete the alarms.
+8. Select alarms and click Delete to delete the alarms.

      ![Operation Stats](./images/delete-alarm.png " ")